prathammore0025/Cocos-Platform/README.md

 #Before you begin, ensure you have met the following requirements:

-- Cocos Creator (version X.X.X or higher) installed.
+- Cocos Creator (version 2.4.7 or higher) installed.
 [Download here](https://www.cocos.com/en/creator).
 - Node.js and npm (for package management and scripting tasks).
 [Download here](https://nodejs.org/).
 - A web browser or platform to run the project.
 ### Installation